The Story of Pina

 Raised by her extended family in Austria - her mother was just 16 when she was born - Pina began writing songs in her teens.
 Her influences then, as now, included David Bowie's Ziggy Stardust, Jimi Hendrix, The Doors, The Rolling Stones and Cat Stevens.
 The names are legendary, of course, but the young singer wasted no time in putting her own, highly individual stamp on their legacy.

 Making a living from music in Austria was difficult.
-Financially stifled by a law which demanded compulsory health insurance for artists, Pina and Helmut, an illustrator of children's books, moved to Ireland in 1997.
+Financially stifled by a law which demanded compulsory health insurance for artists, Pina and her then-husband Helmut, an illustrator of children's books, moved to Ireland in 1997.

 So impressed were Real World with Pina's contribution to the song, Go On Through, that they offered her the opportunity to cut her own album, Quick Look, for the label.
 By the time she was making the record, however, Pina was facing up to the aftermath of a painful divorce from Helmut, a separation that she went on to examine in heartbreaking detail on the album.